Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

   RectangleLikeMorph new :: color: Color blue
 ````
 on the other hand sends #color: to the result of (RectangleLikeMorph new), which is a new instance of a RectangleLikeMorph.
-  Using a cascade with #yourself allows us to get the target receiver, the RectangleLikeMorph, which is then the argument to #addMorph: message sent to out LayoutMorph.
+  Using a cascade with #yourself allows us to get the target receiver, the RectangleLikeMorph, which is then the argument to #addMorph: message sent to our LayoutMorph.

 Whew!
 OK.
 No more shortcuts.
 But these two shortcuts, cascade and chain, are very useful.